PowerMops/powermops-site/src/routes/pmops/Classes-6.md

 will be be at coordinates (100, 250) relative to the view that it will appear in, and give it a title.
 Then we set doSave as its action word.
-DoSave will be executed if the user releases the mouse button while the mouse is within saveBtn\'s control rectangle.
-Finally, when the program executes, we must use addView: to add the control to its parent view\'s list of child views.
+DoSave will be executed if the user releases the mouse button while the mouse is within saveBtn's control rectangle.
+Finally, when the program executes, we must use addView: to add the control to its parent view's list of child views.
 Then when we fire up the window with new: or getNew:, the control will automatically receive a new: message which will cause it to create a Toolbox Control record on the heap and draw